callahanchris/callahanchris.github.io/source/_posts/2014-07-10-lessons-from-refactoring-tic-tac-toe.markdown

   --class RandomMover #=> moves randomly if the above strategies fail `

 It is abundantly clear now what each class does.
-Here is the computer's original logic for blocking a human from winning, which was imbedded inside of the 160 line `move` method:
+Here is the computer's original logic for blocking a human from winning, which was imbedded inside of the 160 line `computer` method:

 ```ruby
 # The computer blocks the human player if it does not have a winning move